spatialaudio/panorama/Python/README.txt

             > python3 takePicture.py --config myConfig.cfg

-    8) : Improve picture.
+    9) : Create PtSticher-File
-         Before we get to the stiching, we have to clean our picture from radial disortions.
+         Before we get to the stiching, we have to build a PtSticher-File with all the externel parameter.
-         For this purpose we use "improvePicture.py".

          Type :
-            python3 improvePicture.py -h
+            python3 createPtFile.py -h
          for further information

          --- Example :
+            - We added the exact aperature angle of our camera to "myConfig.cfg" using "createPtFile.py"
+            > python3 createPtFile.py --config myConfig.cfg --aperature 66 -n
-            - We added our disortion parameter we get in step 0) to "myConfig.cfg" using "improvePicture.py"
+            - We added our disortion parameter we get in step 0) to "myConfig.cfg" using "createPtFile.py"
-            > python3 improvePicture.py --abc 0.0001 0.0002 0.0003 --config myConfig.cfg -n
+            > python3 createPtFile.py --abc 0.0001 0.0002 0.0003 --config myConfig.cfg -n
-            - We start improving of all pics in folder "RoomPics"
+            - We generate our PtSticher-File
-            > python3 improvePicture.py --config myConfig.cfg
+            > python3 createPtFile.py --config myConfig.cfg
-            - Take a look at "RoomPics", all corrected pictures have the suffix "_corr".
-            - The next programm "stichPicture.py" stich only pictures with this suffix.

-    9) : Stich picture together.
+    10) : Stich picture together.
-         Type:
-            python3 stichPicture.py -h
-         for further information.
-         --- Example :
+         Now you can stich all puctures together using the PT-Sticher and our generated File.